Flaque/quirk/README.md

 Unfortunately, in order for the business to work and for us to pay ourselves, we needed folks to be subscribed for a fair amount of time.
 But that wasn't the case and we honestly should have predicted it given my own experience: as people did better, they unsubscribed.
 Unfortunately, the opposite was true as well, if folks weren't doing better, but were giving it a good shot, they would stay subscribed longer.

-So in order to continue Quirk, Quirk needed to make people feel worse for longer.
-We didn't want to do that, so we pivoted the company.
+So in order to continue Quirk, a future Quirk would need to make people feel worse for longer, or otherwise not help the people we signed up to help.
+If the incentives of the business weren't aligned with the people, it would have been naive to assume that we could easily fix it as the organization grew.
+We didn't want to go down that path, so we pivoted the company.

 **Quirk (the company) is now Room Service.**